-Designate one person from your team to be the Fire Safety Perimeter Manager for your project.
-This person (who can be the artist him/herself, if necessary) will be the point of contact for FAST and the BRC Rangers.
+Designate two people from your team to be the Fire Safety Perimeter Managers for your project.
+These two people (the artist him/herself can be one, if necessary) will be the point of contact for FAST and the BRC Rangers.

-The Fire Safety Perimeter Manager is similar to a Stage Manager, and should possess the following qualities:
+The Fire Safety Perimeter Manager roles are similar to being a Stage Manager, and they should possess the following qualities:

 - Cool Head: ability to stay calm in the middle of chaos.

 - Good Organizational Skills: ability to coordinate and manage the perimeter crew.

 - Communication and People Skills: ability to communicate clearly at all levels, and communicate face-to-face instructions to perimeter team.